xuanntm/DSA5208_Project1/REPORTv2.md

 ![Model Flowchart](docs/Model_train.png)

 ---

-## 3) Experiment Grid (σ × M) and Results
+## 3) Activate MPI and 2 computers config

+Due to the large volume of data and the limited processing power of a single laptop, it is not feasible to run complex neural networks on one machine.
+To address this, Multiple Processing Interface (MPI) is used to connect two computers, enabling parallel processing.
+This setup distributes data and computational tasks across multiple machines, significantly improving efficiency and allowing the training of models on large datasets.

-Activate MPI in the begining of Training with Process = 8.
+Activate MPI in the begining of Training with Process = (x).
+Laptop 1 (18 GB) will handle (x) processes and Laptop 2 (32 GB) will handle (x) processes.
+Laptop 2 (32 GB) is the main one to start and then enable laptop 1 to follow.

+## 4) Experiment Grid (σ × M) and Results

-Laptop 1 (18 GB) will handle 3 processes and Laptop 2 (32 GB) will handle 5 processes
+Activate MPI in the begining of Training with Process = (8).
+Laptop 1 (18 GB) will handle (3) processes and Laptop 2 (32 GB) will handle (5) processes.
 Laptop 2 (32 GB) is the main one to start and then enable laptop 1 to follow.

 Parameters of experiment:
  **3 activations** × **5 batch sizes** at **Process = 8**.  chosen per activation/M: